TrulyHecky/Solutions/README.md

 # Solutions
-Solutions to problems I wrote in C++.
+Solutions to problems that I wrote in C++ while studying at the university.